Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

-Below, we shall provide simple and concrete examples illustrating meaning of the word "determination".
-In the case of quantum mechanics this problem is known as the problem about hearing of the "shape of the drum" and is attributed to Mark Kac [49].
-The problem can be formulated as follows.
 Suppose that the sound spectrum of the drum is known, will such an information determine the shape of the drum uniquely?
-The answer is "No" [50].
+The answer is ``No'' [$54$].
 We would like to explain this non uniqueness using arguments much simpler than those used by Kac.
 For this purpose, we choose the most studied example of Hydrogen atom.
-The Keplerian motion of a particle (electron) in the centrally symmetric field is planar \ and is exactly solvable for both the scattering and bound states at the classical level [46]\textbf{. }The result of such a solution depends on two parameters: the energy and the\textbf{\ }angular\textbf{\ } momentum.
+The Keplerian motion of a particle (electron) in the centrally symmetric field is planar \ and is exactly solvable for both the scattering and bound states at the classical level [$50$]\textbf{. }The result of such a solution depends on two parameters: the energy and the\textbf{\ }angular\textbf{\ } momentum.
 The correspondence principle formulated by Bohr is expected to provide the bridge between the classical and quantum realities by requiring that in the limit of large quantum numbers the results of quantum and classical calculations for observables should coincide.
 However, this requirement may or may not be possible to implement.
 It is violated already for the Hydrogen atom!
-Indeed, according to the naive canonical quantization prescriptions, one should begin with the \textsl{classical} Hamiltonian in which one has to replace the momenta and coordinates by their operator analogs.
+Indeed, according to naive canonical quantization prescriptions, one should begin with the \textsl{classical} Hamiltonian in which one has to replace the momenta and coordinates by their operator analogs.
 Next, one uses such constructed quantum Hamiltonian in the Schr\"{o}dinger's equation, etc. Such a procedure breaks down at once for the Hamiltonian of Hydrogen atom since the intrinsic planarity of the classical \ Kepler's problem is entirely ignored thus leaving the projection of the angular momentum without its classical analog.
-Accordingly, the scattering differential\textsl{ }crossection for the Hydrogen atom obtained quantum mechanically\textsl{ }(within the 1st Born\textsl{ }approximation)\textsl{ }uses essentially 3-dimensional formalism and coincides with the\textsl{ }result\textsl{ }by Rutherford obtained for planar configurations using classical mechanics!
+Accordingly, the scattering differential\textsl{ }crossection for the Hydrogen atom obtained quantum mechanically\textsl{ }(within the 1st Born\textsl{ }approximation)\textsl{ }uses essentially 3-dimensional calculations in order to obtain the\textsl{ }result\textsl{ }by Rutherford obtained for planar configurations using classical mechanics!
 Thus, even for the Hydrogen atom classical and quantum (or, better, pre quantum) Hamiltonians\textbf{\ }\textsl{do not} match thus formally violating the correspondence principle.
 Evidently, semiclassically we can only think of energy and the angular momentum thus leaving the angular momentum projection undetermined.
-Such a "sacrifice" is justified by the agreement between the observed and predicted Hydrogen atom spectra and by use of Hydrogen-like atomic orbitals for multielectron atoms, etc. Although, to our knowledge, such a mismatch is not mentioned in any textbooks on quantum mechanics, its existence is essential if we are interested in extension of these ideas to dynamics of Solar System.
+Such a ``sacrifice'' is justified by the agreement between the observed and the predicted Hydrogen atom spectra and by use of the Hydrogen-like atomic orbitals for multielectron atoms, etc. Although, to our knowledge, such a mismatch is not mentioned in any textbooks on quantum mechanics, its existence is essential if we are interested in extension of these ideas to quantum dynamics of Solar system.
 In view of such interest, we would like to reconsider traditional treatments of Hydrogen atom, this time being guided \ only by the symmetry considerations.